Adventures Without Tourism

 Gilma (left) & Eddie.
 Curimatai

-Our trips are immersive, demanding, and deeply revealing.
+Our trips are immersive, demanding, and revealing.
+For the right traveler, they’re also a lot of fun.

 · want to understand a place, not just see it

-· are willing to move through effort in exchange for depth
+· are willing to move through effort for the sake of depth

 · value real contact over polish and performance